 After starting her nursing career in 1991 with an RN from Long Beach City College, Nancy worked for ten years at Children’s Hospital, Los Angeles (CHLA) as a pediatric intensive care nurse.

 Nancy grew up in Long Beach and is raising her family in the house where she was raised.
-She enjoys spending time with her husband, two boys, and her dogs, including a Great Dane that requires a little too much attention!
+She enjoys spending time with her two boys, and her dogs, Gara and Bella!
+Gara is a beautiful 8-year-old Bullmastiff who is currently undergoing cancer treatment and being a trooper!
+Bella is rowdy 21-month-old Great Dane baby!

 A $50 non-refundable deposit is required for new patients to confirm and hold their appointment at the time of scheduling.
 The deposit is applied to the cost of the visit or applied to a future visit.
 If you cancel your appointment at least 24 hours before, we will use the deposit for a future appointment.
 If you miss the appointment, you will lose your deposit.